japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-JoinStateWatermarkPredicates.md

-== [[JoinStateWatermarkPredicates]] JoinStateWatermarkPredicates -- Watermark Predicates for State Removal
+# JoinStateWatermarkPredicates -- Watermark Predicates for State Removal

 [[creating-instance]]
-`JoinStateWatermarkPredicates` contains watermark predicates for state removal of the children of a <<physical-operators/StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operator:
+`JoinStateWatermarkPredicates` contains watermark predicates for state removal of the children of a [StreamingSymmetricHashJoinExec](physical-operators/StreamingSymmetricHashJoinExec.md) physical operator:

 * [[left]] <<spark-sql-streaming-JoinStateWatermarkPredicate.md#, JoinStateWatermarkPredicate>> for the left-hand side of a join (default: `None`)